nishuang83/nishuang83.github.io/_pages/cv.md

 Education
 ======
-* M.Sc. in Electrical and Computer Engineering, Concordia University, Montreal, Canada 2019 - 2021 (expected)
+* M.Sc. in Electrical and Computer Engineering, Concordia University, Montreal, Canada 01/2019 - 04/2021 (expected)
-* M.Sc. in Electrical and Computer Engineering, University of Manitoba, Manitoba, Canada 2017 - 2018
+* M.Sc. in Electrical and Computer Engineering, University of Manitoba, Manitoba, Canada 09/2017 - 12/2018
-* B.Eng. in electronics Information Engineering, University of Electronic Science and Technology of China (电子科技大学), Chengdu, China, 2013 - 2017
+* B.Eng. in Electronics Information Engineering, University of Electronic Science and Technology of China (电子科技大学), Chengdu, China, 09/2013 - 06/2017

 Professional experience
 ======